VirgilSecurity/virgil-sdk-go/docs/guides/virgil-card/importing-card.md

 This guide shows how to import a **Virgil Card** from the string representation.

-Set up your project environment before you begin to import a Virgil Card, with the [getting started](/docs/guides/configuration/client-configuration.md) guide.
+Before you begin to import a Virgil Card, set up your project environment with the [getting started](/docs/guides/configuration/client-configuration.md) guide.

 To import the Virgil Card, we need to: